 - Lisa Tener, book writing and publishing coach

-Editing Fee: Once again, because of the large range of work that could be involved in editing, please contact me with specific information about the materials you need remedied and I’ll provide you with a proposal of my fee for your project.
+Editing Fee: $50 per hour.
+Once again, because of the large range of work that could be involved in editing, please contact me with specific information about the materials you need remedied and I’ll provide you with an estimate of my time required to complete your project.

 Sometimes you’ll have a piece of writing that suits your needs just fine, but you want to make sure that it contains proper grammar, spelling, sentence structure, etc. In other words, you are looking for someone to proofread it for you.
 I can do that.
 Send me your writing and I’ll return it to you polished and ready for publication.

-Proofreading Fee: I generally charge approximately $3 per page (250 words/page) for proofreading, but some jobs require more work than others.
-For a fixed quote for my proofreading services, send me your piece and I’ll send you a no-obligation proposal.
-Please note that fact checking your materials is a separate service that would be covered under a separate quote.
-Contact me for details, if you need fact checking services.
+Proofreading Fee: $50 per hour.
+For a total project budget for my proofreading services, send me your piece and I’ll send you a no-obligation estimate of the time that will be required.
+Please note that fact checking your materials is a separate service that would be covered under a separate estimate.

 Manuscript Evaluation Service